NREL/torc/docs/quick_start.rst

 ###############
 This page assumes that you have a database and have completed the torc installation instructions.

+You will have to use your own workflow scripts to follow along here.
+Refer to :ref:`examples` to run predefined workflows stored inside the torc repository.

 1. ssh to a login node on your HPC.
 2. Persist the database URL in your environment.
 Replace the hostname and database name.